ingonyama-zk/icicle/docs/versioned_docs/version-3.5.0/icicle/overview.md

 ## Who Uses ICICLE?

-ICICLE has been successfully integrated and used by leading ZK companies such as [Celer Network](https://github.com/celer-network), [Gnark](https://github.com/Consensys/gnark), and others to enhance their ZK proving pipelines.
+ICICLE has been successfully integrated and used by leading cryptography companies such as [Brevis](https://www.ingonyama.com/blog/icicle-case-study-accelerating-zk-proofs-with-brevis), [Gnark](https://github.com/Consensys/gnark), [Zircuit](https://www.ingonyama.com/blog/case-study-accelerating-zircuits-zero-knowledge-proofs-with-icicle), [zkWASM](https://www.ingonyama.com/blog/how-icicle-helps-grow-the-zkwasm-ecosystem), [Kroma Network](https://www.ingonyama.com/blog/icicle-case-study-accelerating-zk-proofs-with-kroma-network) and others to enhance their ZK proving pipelines.

 ## Don't Have Access to a GPU?